uktrade/iigb-beta-content/content/beta/industries/automotive/sub-sectors/research-and-development/sections/talent-and-skills/ja_JP.md

 ---
-title: Automotive talent and skills
+title: "Automotive talent and skills"
 ---
 The UK is the global home of motorsport.
 Seven of the 11 Formula One motor racing teams, including McLaren, Williams and Mercedes-Benz, have made the UK their headquarters.